Welcome to Thames Valley Boxer Rescue which is run by Jackie Drew and her partner, Peter Gillies.

 We are funded primarily by donations made when we place a boxer into a home and although we will never ask for any other donation,

 we are always very gratefull for any extras that we do receive.

-Without donations, we would be unable to pay for our veterinary and kennel bills but more importantly, we would be unable to help
+Without donations, we would be unable to pay for our veterinary and kennel bills but more importantly, we would be

 As many of you will know, moving home can be a very stressful time but for an animal, it is more so because they don't know what is